Procedures in the Event of a Death of a Student

 - Where appropriate or necessary, call together a task group of staff most closely involved with the situation and delegate tasks to group members as appropriate.

-- Identify the chief spokesperson for the university.
+- Identify the primary spokesperson for the university.

 - Arrange for university representation at the funeral/memorial, if appropriate.